 Emma Hardy – MI Analyst & Reporting Workstream Lead

+“To me, being a woman is a privilege in the UK.
+There are so many other countries around the world that don’t give women a voice and don’t have rights in different countries or any sort of equality.
+To be a woman in the UK is an absolute honour.
 “International Women’s Day to me is a day to give thanks to those previous generations and an appreciation to others who paved the way for women like ourselves to be given the opportunity to have a career.
 People like Emmeline Pankhurst and the Suffragette movement who fought to give us the right to vote, to those women who worked through the war in the factories all the way to the women of the eighties who had very few legal rights in terms of equality yet powered through their careers with a positivity that has to be admired.
+“The reason we have equality in the workplace and have the opportunity to go for roles in our career is all thanks to these women.” |

 Courtney Reid – Business Graduate

+“Being a woman means to be strong and confident!
+Embrace exactly who you are and being outgoing and powerful within yourself.
+It’s also about being beautiful and true to yourself – both inside and out!
 “Even though it’s something we should do every day, International Women’s Day gives us the opportunity to recognise strong and powerful women within our society.
-It’s a day not only about celebrating those before us, but our mums, grandparents, aunties, friends, colleagues and everyone around us.”
+It’s a day not only about celebrating those before us, but our mums, grandparents, aunties, friends, colleagues and everyone around us.” |

 Do you have any advice for women starting a career in your field?